Nationalist Party of Canada

 The Nationalist Party of Canada is a Canadian white supremacist organization founded in 1977 by Don Andrews.
-The party describes itself as white nationalist and is known for its antisemitic and racist publications.
+It was initially known as the National Citizens Alliance and was established after Andrews was legally barred from associating with his previous organization, the Western Guard.

+From 1977 to 1985, it published The Nationalist Report, a journal described by Canadian courts as promoting hatred against Black, Jewish, and Asian communities.
+Andrews and party secretary Robert Smith were convicted under Canada's hate speech laws for their work on the journal, and their appeal to the Supreme Court of Canada was rejected in the landmark decision of R v Andrews (1990).

 History

-The Nationalist Party was founded by Andrews after he was legally barred by his bail conditions from associating with the Western Guard, another white supremacist organization.
+The Nationalist Party of Canada was founded by Andrews after he was legally barred by his bail conditions from associating with the Western Guard, another white supremacist organization.
 The party was briefly known as the National Citizens Alliance.
 It had an estimated 150 to 300 members in the mid-1980s.

-From 1977 to 1985, the party published The Nationalist Report, which ceased publication when Andrews and Party Secretary Robert Smith were charged and convicted under the Criminal Code for promoting hatred.
-Crown attorney Michel Anne MacDonald described the journal as containing anti-black, anti-Jewish and anti-Asian articles, and the presiding judge described the "degree of hatred" in their journal as "obscene".
+From 1977 to 1985, the party published The Nationalist Report, which ceased publication when Andrews and party secretary Robert Smith were charged and convicted under the Criminal Code for promoting hatred.
+Crown attorney Michel Anne MacDonald described the journal as containing anti-Black, anti-Jewish and anti-Asian articles, and the presiding judge described the "degree of hatred" in their journal as "obscene".
 He added that Andrews was the "directing mind of the publication" and described Smith as a "faithful, industrious follower".

 In 1986, Andrews and Smith endorsed Holocaust denier Jim Keegstra's bid to lead the Social Credit Party of Canada.
 The two men appealed to the Supreme Court of Canada in 1989, seeking to have their conviction overturned.
 The court rejected the appeal in December 1990, ruling that the Canadian Charter of Rights and Freedoms did not protect hate speech in R v Andrews and R v Keegstra.
 Andrews and Smith served jail terms following the ruling.

 The Nationalist Party continues to further its goals through supporting such projects as "European Heritage Week" (commemorated every October beginning on the Canadian observance of Thanksgiving) and a shortwave radio program.
 It also originated and operates the "Canadian Flag Perpetual Pride Campaign" each year during the months of July and December, where residences in cities and towns in Canada, and governments at the federal, provincial and municipal levels are encouraged to properly display new Canadian flags and to replace worn ones; this campaign has been extended to encourage Canadian flag displays at offices and stores of major Canadian corporations such as Canadian Tire, Unilever and Loblaws/Weston.

 Andrews has run for Mayor of Toronto several times, including in 2003 when he won 0.17 percent of the vote.
 In that year, two other party members ran unsuccessfully for Toronto City Council.